 Observations of the program's implementation showed that the designed curriculum was successfully delivered.
-Teaching methods in face-to-face sessions included presentations, group discussions, and test simulations, facilitating effective two-way interaction.
-In contrast, the level of interactivity in the online component varied.
+The teaching methods used in face-to-face sessions included presentations, group discussions, and test simulations, which facilitated effective two-way interaction.
+In contrast, the level of interactivity in the online component varied among the courses.
 Students' unstable internet connections sometimes disrupted synchronous video conference sessions.
-For asynchronous learning, student completion rates for independent tasks on the LMS fluctuated.
-Interviews indicated that several students struggled with the self-discipline required for independent online learning.
+For asynchronous learning, the student completion rates for independent tasks on the LMS fluctuated.
+Interviews indicated that several students struggled with the self-discipline required for independent, online learning.

-Observations of the tutors revealed that two of the three tutors effectively utilized the platform's features to create a more dynamic learning environment.
-Regarding student engagement, participation was generally high in face-to-face sessions but tended to be more passive during online sessions, especially when cameras were not required.
-Learning progress was monitored through quizzes, assignments, and mock exams.
-Students reported that they highly valued the detailed, personal feedback provided by instructors on assignments submitted via the LMS.
-Conversely, feedback from automated exercises on the online platform was often limited to indicating whether an answer was correct or incorrect.
+Observations of the tutors revealed that two of the three tutors effectively utilised the platform's features to create a more dynamic learning environment.
+Regarding student engagement, participation was generally high in face-to-face sessions but tended to be more passive during online sessions, especially when cameras were not required to be turned on.
+Learning progress was monitored using quizzes, assignments, and mock exams.
+Students reported that they highly valued the detailed personal feedback provided by instructors on assignments submitted via the LMS.
+Conversely, feedback from automated exercises on online platforms is often limited to indicating whether an answer is correct or incorrect.